Documentation Index

 Distributed Transaction Handling

-For complex workflows that span multiple services:Copy
+For complex workflows that span multiple services:import uuid

 from datetime import datetime